tlccpd/app-maven-plugin/USER_GUIDE.md

 | `cloudSdkHome` only    | No verification. |
 | `cloudSdkVersion` only | Cloud SDK at specified version is downloaded and installed. |

-The cloud sdk is installed in `$USER_HOME/.cache/google-cloud-tools-java/managed-cloud-sdk/<version>/google-cloud-sdk` (`%LOCALAPPDATA%/google-cloud-tools-java/managed-cloud-sdk/<version>/google-cloud-sdk` on Windows).
+The Cloud SDK is installed in `$USER_HOME/.cache/google-cloud-tools-java/managed-cloud-sdk/<version>/google-cloud-sdk` (`%LOCALAPPDATA%/google-cloud-tools-java/managed-cloud-sdk/<version>/google-cloud-sdk` on Windows).
-The cloud sdk installation/verification occurs automatically before running any appengine goals.
+The Cloud SDK installation/verification occurs automatically before running any appengine goals.

 ##### Run configuration
 Note that only a subset are valid for Dev App Server version "1" and all are valid for Dev App Server